 landed in September 1943 located at this location.

-and field hospital.
+During 1943, American forces established their division headquarters and field hospital at this location.
 The only European building on the island

-was located here, it was used as a rest house for soldiers.
+was located here and used as a rest area for soldiers.

 Lambu Cove (Lambulambu)